bambielli/simpy_helpers/README.md

 3. Source
 4. Stats

-These building blocks allow you to build complex simulations quickly, while hiding much of the necessary orchestration of simpy components hidden from the user.
+These building blocks allow you to build complex simulations quickly, while keeping much of the necessary orchestration of simpy components hidden from the user.

 Entity, Resource and Source are `abstract classes`.
 Read the API documentation to learn which methods are required for building a simulation.